Skip to main content

 Where colons fall within titles of papers, articles, chapters, and books, the first word after a colon will always be capitalized.
 Colons will usually go outside of quotation marks.

-• The lecture’s title was “Whither Neurology: A worthwhile question?”
+• The lecture’s title was “Climate Change and Humanitarianism: A New Framework.

 Space after a colon